 Isolation is never far from stories set in space.
 It reflects our fear of the vastness of the universe, yet is rife with opportunity for personal triumph (The Martian, Gravity).
 These stories are allegories for our loneliness in the cosmos, and the belief – or hope – in human resilience.

 At the same time, isolation is fertile ground for storytelling: hallucinations, distortions, time-loops.
 What’s not to like?
-Yet this can be problematic in the telling of it.
+Yet this can be problematic.

 Despite being set in a distant, semi-fictional future, Moon – like most sci-fi stories of isolation – is about male protagonist(s).
 Female characters are merely memories or reasons to go home.
 Even GERTY, the non-human robot assistant, is voiced by a guy.